Liar! Liar!

 "Liar!
 Liar!" is the twenty-third single by B'z, released on October 8, 1997.
-This song is one of B'z many number-one singles in Oricon chart, selling 794,000 copies during its chartrun.
+This song is one of B'z many number-one singles on the Oricon chart, selling 794,000 copies during its chartrun.

 "Liar!
-Liar!" was featured on the PlayStation 2 music video game GuitarFreaks.
+Liar!" was featured in the PlayStation 2 music video game GuitarFreaks.
 Marty Friedman, ex-Megadeth guitarist who is acquainted with J-pop, stated that this song is one of his favorites in a column he wrote for the magazine Nikkei Entertainment.